 - You must smile in Pocatello: In this city, it's illegal to "display gloomy and depressed facial appearances, which reflect unfavorably upon the city's reputation."
 Quite the strange (and intense) way to enforce pride in one's hometown.

 - It's illegal to buy onions after dark without a permit in the city of Tamarack.
 So don't start your homemade pizza or burritos after sunset - they'll be missing something.

 - It's illegal to hunt from a helicopter: We can actually understand this one - nobody's aim is that good.

 - Only dogs may legally live in doghouses or kennels.
 And to think we'd just gotten the perfect set of curtains with bones on them...

 Well, there you have it, folks - a laughably far-from-comprehensive list of important factors about the Potato State, for your consideration.
 We know that we can't possibly address all of your concerns when it comes to moving to a new state, but it's our sincere hope that we've given you a bite-sized overview that will allow you to start formulating your ever-important decision.

 It's up to you to decide if the Gem State, with its many natural wonders, low cost of living, fantabulous weather and (possibly) paranormal activity sounds like the perfect next destination for you to drop your anchor.
+Just make sure you're covered with an affordable home insurance policy.
 We hope you've enjoyed reading our little sneak preview of the state as much as we've enjoyed sharing it.